 Checkpoint 2: Overview

-- Avoided vague language and outlined the procedure with adequate detail in each of the guide steps
+Avoids vague language and outlines the procedure with adequate detail in each of the guide steps

-- Correctly identified key tools and components being used in the procedure
+Correctly identifies key tools and components used in the procedure

-- Used colored markup correctly in guide photos, and used appropriately colored bullet points to match them
+Have correctly colored markup in guide photos with appropriately colored bullet points to match them

 Email Us When...